joaquim-og/NetflixRemake/README.md

 # NetflixRemake
-Remake do app Netflix, para aprendizado de conceitos e construções de linguagem android native
+Netflix's app remake.
+For learning concepts and functions of Android native apps